Practitioner Sabbatical Program

 - International applicants must have an appropriate visa.

-- Applicants must comply with the Purdue School of Veterinary Medicine Policy on Biosecurity Precautions.
+- Applicants must comply with the Purdue University College of Veterinary Medicine Policy on Biosecurity Precautions.
 (PDF)

 - Applicants must provide proof that they hold one million dollars ($1,000,000 US dollars) in liability insurance or they will not be allowed to do anything more than observe.